wrecker/simplelogin-postfix-docker/README.md

-# Docker Image for SimpleLogin Postfix
+# Docker Image for SimpleLogin Postfix with certbot dns01 challenge

-No official Postfix image, tailor-made for [SimpleLogin](https://simplelogin.io/), currently exists.
+This is fork of [simplelogin-postfix-docker](https://github.com/simple-login/simplelogin-postfix-docker) that adds support for using DNS01 challenge with certbot.

-Let's fix that, by providing to the community something very lightweight, secure\* (with [Let's Encrypt](https://letsencrypt.org/) support) and simple to use 💖
+Currently this docker image only support using the certbot [cloudflare dns plugin](https://certbot-dns-cloudflare.readthedocs.io/en/stable/)

 \* if a TLS certificate cannot be automatically generated when starting the container, Postfix will run without TLS activated, until the next attempt (happens every hour)